codeapples/treasure-box/src/materials/computer-graphics/index.md

 23. [Let a plane be given by its points $\begin{bmatrix} 3 \\ 3 \\ 2 \end{bmatrix}, \begin{bmatrix} 6 \\ 4 \\ 6 \end{bmatrix}, \begin{bmatrix} 2 \\ 9 \\ 5 \end{bmatrix}$.
 What will be a parametric equation of the plane with spanning vectors?](/materials/computer-graphics/first-set#_23-parametric-equation-of-a-plane)
 24. [Given the equation of a line in the plane.
 What is a normal vector of the line?
 Give one point of the line!](/materials/computer-graphics/first-set#_24-normal-vector-and-point-of-a-line)
 25. [Given the equation of a plane in space.
 What is a normal vector of the plane?
 Give one point of the plane!](/materials/computer-graphics/first-set#_25-normal-vector-and-point-of-a-plane)

+## Second set (BSc_EA_04_Ell.pdf)

+1. How does light propagate?
+Which of its steps depend on the wavelength of the incident light?
+2. Which photoreceptive nerve cells are found in the retina?
+3. What is the CFF (critical flicker frequency)?
+Why do we perceive a continuous image from a sequence of flashes that occur more frequently than this threshold?
+4. What is a tristimulus value?
+5. Describe the RGB color space!
+6. Describe the CMYK color space!
+7. Describe the HSL/HSV color models!
+8. In terms of light–material interactions, what types of surfaces have we considered?
+9. What is the BRDF?
+What components do we use to specify it?
+(Include a drawing!)
+10. What is ideal reflection?
+How can the direction of ideal reflection be calculated?
+Illustrate the quantities used with a diagram!
+11. Derive the calculation for the ideal refraction direction given the surface normal, the incident ray direction, and the relative refractive index!
+12. Describe specular reflection and the Phong model!
+Write down the BRDF and explain the coefficients that appear in the formula!
+13. Describe specular reflection and the Phong-Blinn model!
+Write down the BRDF and explain the coefficients that appear in the formula!
+14. What are the implicit, explicit, and parametric equations of the $y$-axis oriented parabola with focus $(0, p)$?
+15. What is the parametric equation of the ellipse with center $(4, 3)$, with axes along $\left(\frac{\sqrt{2}}{2},\frac{\sqrt{2}}{2}\right)$ and $\left(-\frac{\sqrt{2}}{2},-\frac{\sqrt{2}}{2}\right)$, and with semi-major axis $a = 4$ and semi-minor axis $b = 3$?
+16. Given a surface defined by $f(x,y,z)=x^2+y^2-z$, which of the following points lie on the surface: $(0,0,0)$, $(4,1,2)$, $(-2,2,0)$, $(-2,2,8)$, $(0,1,1)$?

+## Third set (BSc_EA_05_Ell.pdf)

+1. What is ray tracing?
+What is its purpose, how does it work, how does it follow the path of light, what components does it decompose into, and what types of rays are there?
+2. Describe the term in the simplified illumination equation solved during ray tracing that summarizes incoherent reflections.
+Explain the terms of the equation, what they represent, and what their parameters are!
+3. Write down the simplified illumination equation solved during ray tracing!
+In which terms can you find the light quantities coming from the emitted, ambient, light source, mirror, and refracted contributions?
+4. Derive the ray that originates from the pixel $(i,j)$ (its starting point and direction vector) used during ray tracing.
+5. Why and where is there a need for intersection tests in ray tracing?
+6. Describe in general the intersection of a ray with a surface given in its parametric form.
+7. Describe in general the intersection of a ray with a surface given in its implicit form.
+8. Derive the intersection point between a plane defined by the point $q_0$ and normal $n$, and a ray defined by the point $p_0$ and direction vector $v$.
+9. Derive the calculation for the intersection point of a sphere with center $c$ and radius $r$, and a ray defined by $(p_0, v)$.
+10. Our surface is intersected by a ray with direction
+   $v=\begin{pmatrix}0\\-1\\0\end{pmatrix},$
+   at a point where the surface normal has the direction
+   $\begin{pmatrix}1\\1\\0\end{pmatrix}.$
+   What is the direction vector $v_r$ of the ray launched in the ideal reflection direction?
+   (Note: In the 4th EA slide deck, the computation of ideal reflection was given, and there the surface normal was of unit length.)
+11. Given a sphere with center
+   $c=\begin{pmatrix}40\\0\end{pmatrix}$
+   and radius $r=2$, what is the intersection point of the ray originating from
+   $p_0=\begin{pmatrix}0\\1\end{pmatrix}$
+   with direction
+   $v=\begin{pmatrix}1\\0\end{pmatrix}$
+   with the sphere?
+How far apart are the ray's origin and the intersection point?
+12. Given a sphere with center
+   $c=\begin{pmatrix}40\\0\end{pmatrix}$
+   and radius $r=2$, what is the intersection point of the ray originating from
+   $p_0=\begin{pmatrix}44\\0\end{pmatrix}$
+   with direction
+   $v=\begin{pmatrix}0\\1\end{pmatrix}$
+   with the sphere?
+How far apart are the ray's origin and the intersection point?
+13. Given a ray and an object that has been transformed by a matrix $M$, how can the intersection point of the transformed object be computed using the transformed ray and the original, untransformed object?
+14. What is aliasing?
+How does it manifest itself in ray tracing?
+15. Which methods did we study to accelerate intersection tests (bounding volumes, space partitioning, etc.)?
+Briefly describe them!
+How are they used to speed up intersection testing?

+## Fourth set (BSc_EA_07_Ell.pdf)

+1. What is incremental image synthesis, and what related concepts did we discuss?
+Compare ray tracing and incremental image synthesis!
+2. What is the graphics pipeline?
+What are its inputs and outputs?
+What are its main steps based on transformations?
+3. What coordinate systems did we discuss in relation to the graphics pipeline?
+Briefly describe them!
+4. What transformations did we discuss in the graphics pipeline?
+Briefly describe them!
+5. What is the matrix for perspective projection onto a projection plane parallel to the XY-plane, located $d$ units along the Z-axis from the origin?
+Derive it!
+(Include diagrams and triangles, etc.)
+6. What is clipping?
+What is its purpose, in which coordinate system must it be performed, and why?
+7. What is rasterization?
+What is tessellation?
+8. What algorithms did we study for solving the hidden surface problem?
+Briefly describe them!
+9. What is trivial back-face culling?
+For what problem was it used?
+10. What is the painter’s algorithm?
+For what problem was it used?
+11. Explain the Z-buffer algorithm!
+12. What local illumination shading models did we study?
+Briefly describe them!
+13. What is Gouraud shading?
+What is Phong shading?
+Compare the two!